shannonjryan/pyBLOSSUM/README.md

 To include experimental data in the generated plots, include the flag --data, e.g.,
 ```
-python BLEs/BLE_foamSP.py input_files/eval_example-foamSP.csv
+python BLEs/BLE_foamSP.py input_files/eval_example-foamSP.csv --data
 ```

 ## Output
 Irrespective of how pyBLOSSUM is run, the output is the same, consisting of three files saved to the 'results' directory:
-1. A png-format ballistic limit plot with the filename 'plot_<datetime>.png'
+1. A png-format ballistic limit plot with the filename 'plot_"<datetime>".png'
-2. A csv-format datafile containing the data plotted in the ballistic limit curve with the filename 'blc_data_<datetime>.csv'
+2. A csv-format datafile containing the data plotted in the ballistic limit curve with the filename 'blc_data_"<datetime>".csv'
-3. A csv-format datafile containing the inputs used to generate the ballistic limit curve with the filename 'config_data_<datetime>.csv'.
+3. A csv-format datafile containing the inputs used to generate the ballistic limit curve with the filename 'config_data_"<datetime>".csv'.

-The <datetime> string is used to identify related plots, plot data, and configuration data files.
+The "<datetime>" string is used to identify related plots, plot data, and configuration data files.